 Barring a COVID-19 "outbreak" as defined by Cal/OSHA, physical distancing is no longer required under any law or regulation.
 But all people, regardless of vaccination status and location, are encouraged to socially distance to the extent practicable.
-Additionally, there are no capacity limitations for locations or spaces due to COVID-19, but the City intends to control capacity to the lowest numbers operationally feasible.
+Additionally, there are no capacity limitations for locations or spaces due to COVID-19.